Originally Published August 15, 2017

 Dear Dr. Juico,

-I am writing in regard to the consideration of the following athletes in the SEA Games lineup.
+I am writing regarding the consideration of the following athletes in the SEA Games lineup.

 - Kyla Richardson